Best Inventions of the 19th Century

 Inventions abounded in the 19th century, largely as a result of the industrial revolution which placed demands for output on workers more used to being able to create things 'by hand'.

-So the most interesting inventions of the 19th century were those driven by industrial change - automated spinners and weavers, ploughs, locomotives, steam engines, safety lamps for miners etc.
+So the best inventions of the 19th century were those driven by industrial change - automated spinners and weavers, ploughs, locomotives, steam engines, safety lamps for miners etc.

-And people in the 19th century also wanted to communicate more effectively so there were a number of interesting inventions to improve the ways in which people communicated.
+And people in the 19th century also wanted to communicate more effectively so there were a number of innovative inventions to improve the ways in which people communicated.

 There were also quite a few interesting inventions which pushed academia to its limits with physicians and mathematicians working hard to create inventions which used their particular field to affect human progress.